 Mum Miriam was so impressed by Sea Synergy that she emailed us to let us know about it.
 She had a beach hunt with the owners for 90 minutes for just €10 per person.
 They learned loads of interesting facts about rock pools and other beach creatures and the kids loved every minute.

-You might also enjoy Free Things for Families to Do In Ireland
+You May Also Enjoy Free Things for Families to Do In Ireland

 #3.
 Siamsa Tire Theatre, Kerry